 What is Vue.js?

 Vue is a front-end framework that is fast gaining popularity amongst developers.
-However, as with Angular, there are multiple pros and some cons to using Vue also.
+However, as with Angular, using Vue has multiple pros and cons.

 Let’s explore these.